Ovechkin, Samsonov lead Caps past Hurricanes

 Ovechkin then stretched the lead to 2-0 on a power-play goal with 2:42 remaining in the opening period.
 Jakub Vrana got the puck near the right point and fed the captain with a cross-ice pass that he one-timed past Mrazek from the left circle.
 John Carlson got the second assist on the play.
 The Washington defenseman has 43 assists this season.

-The second period wasn't as easy for Washington as it needed to take care of three penalties, and did so without allowing a goal.
+The second period wasn't as easy for Washington, as it needed to take care of three penalties, and did so without allowing a goal.
 But the Capitals finished with just five shots in the period and could not extend their lead.
-Washington was unable to take advantage of the Hurricane's empty net for nearly three minutes at the end of the third.
+Washington was unable to take advantage of the Hurricanes' empty net for nearly three minutes at the end of the third period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)